wp-plugins/twine-social/readme.txt

 First sign up for a free account at [Twine Social](http://www.twinesocial.com).
 This Wordpress plugin then allows you to embed your Twine Social feed into your WordPress site.
 Go to the Installation tab to easily learn how.

+= What does Twine cost? =

+It’s totally free!
+When you install this plugin and get your own free Twine Social account, we’ll give you a full-access account for 30 days.
+If you choose not to buy a paid plan (unlocking additional sweet features), your account will automatically convert to a free account.
+No credit card required.

 = Help, I'm having a problem! =

 We apologize for any problems you may have.
-Feel free to visit our [support forums](http://support.twinesocial.com), send us a tweet at @twinesocial, or email us at support{at}twinesocial.com
+Feel free to visit our [support forums](http://twinesocial.freshdesk.com), send us a tweet at @twinesocial, or email us at support{at}twinesocial.com

 == Screenshots ==